robennals/slowpost/pages/how-it-works.md

 ## Slowpost re-imagines the New Year Letter

-Slowpost is a simple app that lets people know that you plan to write an annual letter, and lets peolpe express interest in receiving it.
+Slowpost is a simple app that lets people know that you plan to write an annual letter, and lets people express interest in receiving it.
 That's it.
 No bells and whistles.
 You still send the letter by regular email using the addresses you collect.

 ## An Annual Letter Should be a Gift